Azure/aad-pod-identity/deploy/demo/quickstart/README.md

 > * You currently have an AKS cluster deployed
 > * Your AKS cluster is RBAC enabled
 > * You have admin config of the AKS cluster
+> * You will be using a Managed System Identity and not a Managed User Identity